compassionate professionals

 Founder and Chairman

 Jim graduated from the University of Minnesota Mortuary Science Program in 1964.
-Jim is first generation in funeral service and founded the family business in 1972.
-Jayne has a medical service background, graduating from Minnesota School of Business.
+Jim is first-generation in funeral service and founded the family business in 1972.
+Jayne has a medical service background, graduating from the Minnesota School of Business.
 Jayne and Jim are both active in the family business.

-Jim has been active in local and regional foundations and organizations serving his industry and those of community support.
-Recently he completed his services as a founding board member of the Saint Croix Valley Foundation and is the Past President of Indianhead Council of Boy Scouts.
-He is a Past Board member of Gillette Children’s Specialty Hospital and is Past Chairman of the Foundation and Board, and is a past Board member of Lakeview Hospital System and Chairman of the System's Foundation, currently serving on Region’s Hospital Foundation Board, also, Past Board Member of F. R. Bigelow Fund and recently retired from Board as Treasurer, Current Board member of Northern Star Council of Boy Scouts, Past Board member of Saint Paul Area Council of Churches, Member of the Anti-Racism Initiative “Facing Race, We are all in it together” of the Saint Paul Foundation, chair of the North End Community Foundation and Chair of the Saint Paul Riverfront Corporation.
-Past District Governor for Rotary District 5960, Past President of the Minnesota Funeral Directors Association, Past Chair of the Vision Foundation for the Minnesota Medical Foundation.
-Currently Jim serves as Chairman of the Saint Paul Riverfront Corporation.
-Jim has had extensive involvement working with the Hmong Community dating back to serving the first Hmong person dying in Minnesota.
+Jim has been active in local and regional foundations and organizations serving his industry and the community.
+Recently, he completed his services as a founding board member of the Saint Croix Valley Foundation and is the Past President of the Indianhead Council of Boy Scouts.
+He is a Past Board member of Gillette Children’s Specialty Hospital and Past Chairman of the Foundation and Board, and is a past Board member of Lakeview Hospital System and Chairman of the System's Foundation, currently serving on Region’s Hospital Foundation Board, also, Past Board Member of F. R. Bigelow Fund and recently retired from Board as Treasurer, Current Board member of Northern Star Council of Boy Scouts, Past Board member of Saint Paul Area Council of Churches, Member of the Anti-Racism Initiative “Facing Race, We are all in it together” of the Saint Paul Foundation, chair of the North End Community Foundation and Chair of the Saint Paul Riverfront Corporation.
+Past District Governor for Rotary District 5960, Past President of the Minnesota Funeral Directors Association, and Past Chair of the Vision Foundation for the Minnesota Medical Foundation.
+Currently, Jim serves as Chairman of the Saint Paul Riverfront Corporation.
+Jim has had extensive involvement working with the Hmong Community, dating back to serving the first Hmong person dying in Minnesota.
 He is, and has been, involved in numerous other community activities and finds volunteering is his personal growth pastime and hobby, along with being an avid reader.

-Jayne has been actively involved as a Board Member of the Croixdale Senior Center of Presbyterian Homes, Co Chair of the Saint Croix Valley Heart Association, Vice President and Secretary for the family business, and strong supporter of the Bradshaw family business, and the Community.
+Jayne has been actively involved as a Board Member of the Croixdale Senior Center of Presbyterian Homes, Co-Chair of the Saint Croix Valley Heart Association, Vice President and Secretary for the family business, and a strong supporter of the Bradshaw family business and the Community.

 Jason Bradshaw